Approximation Power of Deep Neural Networks: an explanatory mathematical survey: Network training as an optimization problem

-We note that training is usually referred to as the process of finding $\boldsymbol\theta$, given training data, network architecture, and the cost function.
-However, in practice the selection of training data (if not given) and network architecture and cost function may also be considered as parts of the training process.
+It is to be emphasized that training typically refers to the task of determining $\boldsymbol\theta$, given training data, network architecture, and the cost function.
+However, in practice, selecting training data (if not provided), defining network architecture, and choosing the cost function may also be viewed as integral parts of the training process.